 Editor’s Note: This blog post was originally published in December 2016 and has been revised to reflect industry updates.

-You might think that all glass is made the same.
+You might think all glass is made the same.
 Yes, glass is available in different shades and shapes, but its actual composition cannot be altered, right?

 This couldn’t be further from the truth.

-Different products require different types of glass.
+Different products require different glass types.
 Two common categories are low-iron and clear.
 Their properties differ because their ingredients aren't the same, so one may be better suited than the other for certain uses.
 An experienced fabricator, such as Dillmeier Glass Company, can explain the distinction between low-iron and clear glass and also recommend which is best for your project.

 Below we’ll discuss the differences between clear and low-iron glass, and the best uses and applications for each.

 The visual difference between clear glass (left) and low-iron glass (right).

 It’s a common misconception that clear glass is the most transparent, however, this actually is not the case.
 Although clear glass does not have substantially high iron content, it does have more than low-iron glass.
 These higher levels produce a greenish tint, gaining prominence as the glass thickens.
 This is a result of the natural presence of iron oxide from elements such as sand, or from the cask or container whereby the glass was melted.
 This can cause issues within certain applications and uses.

-Another application is displaying elegant wares, such as jewelry and other high-end items.
-These fine details and subtleties may not be as apparent due to even the slightest touch of green present in a clear glass case.
+When displaying elegant wares, such as jewelry and other high-end items, these fine details and subtleties may not be as apparent to even the slightest touch of green present in a clear glass case.

-While clear glass is suitable for projects not requiring high-level displays or added decorative elements, low-iron glass is likely the better choice for markerboards, frameless glass walls, UV-bonded display cases, shelving, and glass dividers.
+While clear glass is appropriate for projects not requiring high-level displays or added decorative elements, low-iron glass is likely the better choice for markerboards, frameless glass walls, UV-bonded display cases, shelving, and glass dividers.

 Float glass manufacturers create low-iron glass, also known as extra-clear glass or optically clear glass, by reducing the amount of iron in the molten glass formula.
-This type is more transparent than regular glass, and doesn't have that greenish tint.
-In fact, modifying the iron content can increase the light transparency by 5 to 6 percent.
+This is more transparent than regular glass, and doesn't have that aforementioned greenish tint.
+In fact, modifying iron content can increase the light transparency by 5 percent to 6 percent.